aospapp/aosp/external/autotest/docs/test-that.md

 For instance:

 ```
-$ test_that -b lumpy -i lumpy-paladin/R38-6009.0.0-rc4 :lab: dummy_Pass
+$ test_that -b lumpy -i lumpy-paladin/R38-6009.0.0-rc4 :lab: stub_Pass
 ```

-This will kick off a suite in the lab that consists of just 1 job, dummy\_Pass, to run in this case on board lumpy using the image lumpy-paladin/R38-6009.0.0-rc4.
+This will kick off a suite in the lab that consists of just 1 job, stub\_Pass, to run in this case on board lumpy using the image lumpy-paladin/R38-6009.0.0-rc4.
 The lab's scheduler will take responsibility for finding a suitable set of hosts, provisioning them to the correct image,